webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 This architecture supports two browser protocols.
 V1 provides two-party P2P compatibility with HTTP join/leave, initiator election, queued messages, reconnect grace, and opaque string room/client IDs.
 V2 adds numeric `u64` IDs, token-bound browser registration, P2P→SFU mode transition, and multi-party SFU media.
 The Rust `sfu` crate is a signaling-agnostic `sansio::Protocol` media engine whose `RoomId` and `ClientId` are `u64` and whose `SFUEvent` API accepts joins, SDP, ICE candidates, and leaves.

-The current implementation preserves the V1 contract for existing AppRTC-compatible clients while adding a V2 protocol that starts as two-party P2P and upgrades to multi-party SFU media.
-SFU→P2P downgrade remains a planned extension and is explicitly labeled as such below.
+The current implementation preserves the V1 contract for existing AppRTC-compatible clients while adding a V2 protocol that starts as two-party P2P, upgrades to multi-party SFU media, and downgrades back to direct P2P once the room has shrunk to two members again.
 One signaling authority owns room state and routes browser SDP/ICE either to the P2P peer or to the assigned SFU worker.

 Browsers use long-lived, full-duplex WebSocket signaling channels, AppWeb uses unary gRPC calls multiplexed over a reusable HTTP/2 channel, and SFU workers use long-lived bidirectional gRPC streams.
 The media plane remains WebRTC between browser and SFU.